open-orchestra/open-orchestra-docs/en/key_concepts.rst

 Roles
 -----

-Les rôles permettent de définir des droits sur le Back Office.
+Roles allow to define authorization in the Back Office.

-Voir aussi création d'un `rôle`_.
+See also how to create a `role`_.

-Les groupes
+Groups
 -----------

-Les groupes agrègent des rôles et sont ensuite attribués aux utilisateurs.
+Groups combine roles and are assigned to users.
-Les groupes ont plusieurs rôles.
+Groups can have several roles.

-Voir aussi configuration d'un `groupe`_.
+See also how to create a `group`_.

-Les bundles
+Bundles
 -----------

-Open Orchestra suit la modularité de Symfony et le code est donc organisé en bundles séparés.
+Open Orchestra is built on Symfony so the code is split into different bundles.

-Les bundles d'Open Orchestra :
+Open Orchestra's bundles :

- * open-orchestra-base-bundle contient les méthodes commune au Back Office et Front Office.
+ * open-orchestra-base-bundle contains some transverse classes common to Back Office and Front Office.
- * open-orchestra-cms-bundle contient les méthodes d'affichage du Back Office.
+ * open-orchestra-cms-bundle is the application logic for the Back Office.
- * open-orchestra-front-bundle contient les méthodes d'affichage du Front Office.
+ * open-orchestra-front-bundle is the application logic for the Front Office.
- * open-orchestra-display-bundle contient toutes les strategies d'affichage Front Office des blocs.
+ * open-orchestra-display-bundle contains all the block display strategies for the Front Office.
- * open-orchestra-model-interface est une description exhaustive des méthodes utilisées par les autres bundles.
+ * open-orchestra-model-interface is a full description of the model classes used by other bundles.
- * open-orchestra-model-bundle contient tous ce qui rattaché à la base de donnée (doctrinemongodb).
+ * open-orchestra-model-bundle contains the database access logic (doctrinemongodb).
- * open-orchestra-media-bundle contient tous ce qui est rattaché aux médias.
+ * open-orchestra-media-bundle contains the media functionnalities.
- * open-orchestra-user-bundle contient tous ce qui est rattaché aux utilisateurs.
+ * open-orchestra-user-bundle groups all user logic.

- Pour utiliser une autre base de donnée ajoutez votre propre bundle implementant les interfaces de open-orchestra-model-interface.
+In order to use another database system one should had a new bundle which classes will implement the interfaces defined in open-orchestra-model-interface.

 .. _rôle:
 .. _site: